scottcorgan/pushstate-server/README.md

 });
 ```

-You can configure the logging options as well via `logger`
+You can configure logging options as well via `logger`

 ```js
 server.start({